Medical Scribe for Practicing

 - Effectively utilize information technology as it applies to electronic health records.

-- Understand the components and mechanics of an EHR with regard to scribing utilizing hands-on practice and demonstrate competency in same.
+- Understand the components and mechanics of an EHR with regard to scribing utilizing hands-on practice and demonstrate competency in the same.

 - Understand Meaningful Use as it applies to healthcare documentation.